javanile/propan/README.md

 ## Contributing

-Thank you for considering contributing to the Installer!
+Thank you for considering contributing!
 The contribution guide can be found in the [Propan documentation](https://propan.javanile.org).

 ## Code of Conduct